hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 WHERE y.aid is null
 ```

-It can be written in LiveSQl as:
+It can be written in LiveSQL as:

 ```java
 BranchTable b = BranchDAO.newTable("b");